AlexWendland/public-note/programming/The Open Closed Principle (OCP).md

 This principle states:

 >[!quote] [[Bertrand Meyer]] -
->"_software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification_"
+>software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification

+In other words

-This is one of the
+This is one of the [[SOLID principles]].